MicrosoftDocs/architecture-center/docs/industries/automotive/sdv-e2e-reference-architecture-content.md

 The following flow describes how an automotive software developer belonging to the fictitious company *Contoso Automotive* uses the automotive SDV toolchain to:

 * Set up a development environment in minutes.
-* Trigger an update change in the SiL cloud infrastructure to deploy a vECU that runs on an ARM64-based virtual machine.
+* Trigger an update change in the SIL cloud infrastructure to deploy a vECU that runs on an ARM64-based virtual machine.

 *Contoso Automotive* is adding a new automotive high-performance compute (HPC) unit to an upcoming vehicle model and must onboard a new development team to develop containerized applications.
 The hardware for the vehicle isn't available yet, but compressed timelines mean that the software functionality must be developed and validated in parallel.

 1. The automotive developer creates and connects to a **Microsoft dev box**.
 The dev box is preconfigured with all required development tools (such as Visual Studio Code and Android Studio) and all required extensions (such as GitHub Copilot) to work with the *Contoso Automotive* applications.

-1. The automotive developer performs a check-out of the automotive **application code and metadata** that describes the upcoming vehicle configuration, the included HPCs and ECUs, and the required deployment to perform SiL validation.
+1. The automotive developer performs a check-out of the automotive **application code and metadata** that describes the upcoming vehicle configuration, the included HPCs and ECUs, and the required deployment to perform SIL validation.
 1. The automotive developer uses the **metadata extensions** to make configuration adjustments, such as changing the characteristics of the HPC based on new information from the engineering team.
 1. Changing the configuration triggers the **metadata processing extension** that performs metadata validation, generates all required artifacts, and configures an execution environment deployment campaign.
 1. After all configuration changes are complete, the developer submits a pull request that triggers a **GitHub action** for deployment.
 1. The deployment GitHub action triggers the **metadata and orchestration services**, which runs the deployment campaign.
 1. The **metadata and orchestration service** uses the **Azure development environment** to deploy the required compute to simulate the new version of the automotive electric or electronic architecture.
 1. The **metadata and orchestration service** sets the desired state of the compute based on the campaign.
-It uses the artifacts store to mount and configure the required ***Virtual HPC and ECU images***.
+It uses the artifacts store to mount and configure the required ***virtual HPC and ECU images***.

 #### Software over the air (SOTA) updates for automotive applications